backstage/backstage/docs/frontend-system/architecture/07-routes.md

 ## Route References

 In order to address the problem outlined above, we introduced the concept of route references.
-A `RouteRef` is an abstract paths in a the Backstage app, and these paths can be configured both at the plugin level (by plugin developers) and at the instance level (by application integrators).
+A `RouteRef` is an abstract path in a Backstage app, and these paths can be configured both at plugin level (by plugin developers) and at instance level (by application integrators).

 Plugin developers create a `RouteRef` to expose a path in Backstage's routing system.
-You will see below how routes are defined programmatically, but before diving into code, let us explain how to configure them at the app level.
-In spite of the fact that plugin developers choose a default route path for the routes their plugin provides, all that path can be changed, so app integrators can set a custom path to a route whenever they like to (more information in the following sessions).
+You will see below how routes are defined programmatically, but before diving into code, let us explain how to configure them at app level.
+In spite of the fact that plugin developers choose a default route path for the routes their plugin provides, paths are configurable, so app integrators can set a custom path to a route whenever they like to (more information in the following sessions).

 There are 3 types of route references: regular route, sub route, and external route, and we will cover both the concept and code definition for each.
 Keep reading 🙂!

 ### Creating a Route Reference

-Route references, also known as plugins' index pages, are created as follows:
+Route references, also known as plugins' index pages or regular routes, are created as follows:

 ```tsx
 // plugins/catalog/src/routes.ts